Updated September 28, 2023

 Firefox – Spider monkey

-- It’s an important element of web development.
+- It’s an essential element of web development.

 - A server doesn’t take a load for web deployment.